ni-lab/kidney-finemapping/README.md

 ## Installation
-To run the scripts in this repository, we recommend using a conda environment.
-To install the conda environment, run the following commands:
+To run the scripts in this repository, we recommend using a conda environment:
 ```
 conda create -n basenji_kidney_finemapping python=3.8
 conda activate basenji_kidney_finemapping